 In other cases, it could be organizations primed to pay a ransom to keep news of an attack out of the press.
-These are businesses with uniquely sensitive information, that if word of an attack was made public, could potentially ruin them.
+These are businesses with uniquely sensitive information, if word of an attack was made public, could potentially ruin them.

 Conversely, you could be an arbitrary target.

-Remember that ransomware often shows itself first as a trustworthy email or file download.
+Remember ransomware often shows itself first as a trustworthy email or file download.
 You may not have been the intended mark, but if the malware shows up in your inbox and you open it, you’re a victim all the same.

 Keeping Your Data Safe